ValeevGroup/tiledarray/INSTALL.md

 * `TA_EXPERT` -- Set to `ON` to disable automatic installation of prerequisites.
 Useful for experts, hence the name.
 [Default=OFF].
 * `TA_TRACE_TASKS` -- Set to `ON` to enable tracing of MADNESS tasks using custom task tracer.
 Note that standard profilers/tracers are generally useless (except in the trivial cases) with MADWorld-based programs since the submission context of tasks is not captured by standard tracing tools; this makes it impossible in a nontrivial program to attribute tasks to source code.
 WARNING: task tracing his will greatly increase the memory requirements.
 [Default=OFF].
+* `TA_ENABLE_RANGEV3` -- Set to `ON` to find or fetch the Range-V3 library and enable additional tests of TA components with constructs anticipated to be supported in the future.
+[Default=OFF].

 # Build TiledArray